we-taper/we-taper.github.io/pelican/content/Blogging/Using Pelican and Github to Blog.md

 UTF-8).
 Since python (and almost everything else) suppports utf-8, use some text editor (mine is notepad++) to change encoding to utf-8.
 [SOLVED]

+# Tips

+1. Pelican does not provide a overall view of tags or categories already exist.
+However, you can find all the tags and categories in the output folder easily.
 ***To Be Continued***